vaadin/flow-spring-examples/README.md

 The tutorial can be found [here](https://github.com/vaadin/flow/tree/master/flow-documentation/spring).

+The topics that are covered in this tutorial project:
+* Getting Started with Vaadin Spring for Flow and Spring Boot: the initial `@SpringBootApplication` class.
+* Injection and Scopes with Vaadin Spring
+* Navigation with Vaadin Spring
+* Register VaadinServiceInitListener via the Spring DI mechanism
+* Flow template within Spring Boot application

 ## Running the project from command line

 Run `mvn clean install spring-boot:run` in the project root directory.
 After the server has started point your browser to [http://localhost:8080](http://localhost:8080) to see the resulting application.